-Holiday Strolls and Music
+Boston Holiday Strolls & Music

-For more Christmas cheer and music celebrate at the Trinity Church with one of the most beloved Christmas events in Boston.
+For more Christmas cheer and music, celebrate at the Trinity Church with one of the most beloved Christmas events in Boston.

 Meals with Santa

 At Gore Place in Waltham make your reservation for a Santa Tea.
-High tea will be served in the Carriage House on property.
+High tea will be served in the Carriage House on the property.
 You may also expect kids activities, stories, and Santa himself.
-Lastly, the Wenham Museum will host a variety of Holiday themed functions just right for the family including a sing along Fireside Noel, Stories and Songs with Santa, and a Polar Express Pajama Party on select December Weekends.
+Note: The website has not yet been updated with 2022 offerings.